Falderal_Literate_Test_Format.markdown @rel_0_13 — view markup · raw · history · blame

 -> Functionality /functionality-name/ is implemented by /functionality-type/ /functionality-specifier/

-The format of the functionality-specifier differs with each of these.
+shell command.
+The format of the

 The functionality-name is arbitrary text enclosed within double quotes,

 which may be referenced in a later Tests-for pragma.

 Note that the Functionality-definitions given in a Falderal file should not be considered exhaustive, or even requisite, by a tool.
 The tool may accept additional definitions of a functionality, referencing it by its name, from an external source such as the command line or a configuration file, and may be instructed to ignore certain Functionality-definitions in a Falderal file (if, for example, certain implementation are not currently available or of interest to the user.)
 Indeed, the functionality referred to by a functionality-name in a Tests-for pragma need not be defined by any Functionality-definition pragma in the same Falderal file, and this situation requires the functionality to be specified to the tool in some other manner.